t4w4n3/t4w4n3.github.io/heroku-grails.md

 ```
 It still allows an id as param, but it also accept a fragment.

-If a ShortUrl exists in the database with a matching id or fragment, it redirects to hits stored url.
+If a ShortUrl exists in the database with a matching id or fragment, it redirects to its stored url.

-Yes, ids and fragments can have collisions.
-Fixing that is not part of the mvp.
+> What happens if the `id` AND the `fragment` exist ?

+The 'id' is first, so the `fragment` will be ignored.

 Now, the